-One visit to this family owned and run neighbourhood joint and you’ll be wishing Monsterella was your local.
-Casual, BYO and serving up saucy but sturdy pizzas, Monsterella is your absolute go-to for an effortless night out—that is, if they’ve got room for you.
+One visit to this family-owned and run neighbourhood joint and you’ll be wishing Monsterella was your local.
+Casual, BYO and serving up saucy pizzas, Monsterella is your absolute go-to for an effortless night out—that is, if they’ve got room for you.
 The place is packed out every night of the week with avid locals and loyalists alike.
 Far from a bad thing, Monsterella’s busyness is testament not only to the quality of the food served, but the warmth of the family-style service too.
-The Bufalina x Frankie is combo is the go.
+The Bufalina and Frankie combo is the go.

 If you like your pizza with a side of rollicking good times, Rossonero is about to become your new favourite spot in town.
-Here, it’s out with the blistered wood-fired pizzas and in with lightly-baked, golden ones of equal deliciousness, topped with rich ingredient combos like cacciatore and balsamic glaze.
+Here, it’s out with the blistered wood-fired pizzas and in with lightly-baked, golden ones of equal deliciousness, topped with rich ingredient combos like brussel sprouts and pancetta.

 Alfred’s Pizzeria.
 Small Bar

-Servicing the late night crowd with appropriately greasy and cheesey pizza, Alfred’s Pizzeria.
+Servicing the late-night crowd with appropriately greasy and cheesy pizza, Alfred’s Pizzeria.
 Small Bar sure knows how to lure you down into their dungeon.
-If it’s not the neon-lit ‘Pizza Liquor Cheese’ sign that looms above their descending staircase off Barrack, it could be the smell of pepperoni and barbecue sauce that emanates from within.
+If it’s not the neon-lit ‘Pizza Liquor Cheese’ sign that looms above their descending staircase off Barrack, it could be the smell of pepperoni and BBQ sauce that emanates from within.
 Either way, late-night pizza, booze and good tunes are what you’ll find should you give in to temptation—and you should.

 Santini Bar & Grill